IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - toby practicing chain in the front yard. where is the pole installed?
 - 3 week journey
 - ==find Coriolis' genie treasure, thrown in the ocean. one of the items is cursed
 - Water gets shallower, Atlas has to breach.
 Lots of tiny black glass isles, choked with seagrass.
-Someone dumps food scraps offboard.
-Sahuaguin attack.
-	- Smaller numbers, they're desperate bc Owl is killing them off.
-Willing to take on large target
-	- show a monster they kill becoming undead - ambient arcane turmoil
+Fray tide comes in, wraiths attack.
+	- figure out fray tide rules...
 - Kevaran navy ships patrolling around Avizallo, naval protection as part of the deal.
 Hostile to most.
-- Guardians come as ship approaches to check for threats
-	- Shimmering, white triangular shape.
-Razorblade wings, bird skull set at top.
 ## Day 1
 #### Arrival in the Isle
 - Scene setting